YJesus/Unhide-NG/README.txt

 - there's no logging capability.
 It is very quick, about 80 times quicker than "unhide-linux quick reverse"

-// Unhide-TCP
-// ----------

-Identify TCP/UDP ports that are listening but not listed in sbin/ss or /bin/netstat.
-It use two methods:
-- brute force of all TCP/UDP ports availables and compare with SS/netstat output.
-- probe of all TCP/UDP ports not reported by netstat.

 // Files
 // -----